Juneteenth colors and its meaning behind the federal holiday

 From the foods eaten, festivals planned, and Juneteenth flag itself, there’s one color that symbolizes the rich history behind the holiday—red.

-City leaders and one organizer for the Dothan Juneteenth parade, TriState Expo explained how this color got its stripes.
+In Alabama, city leaders and an organizer for the Dothan Juneteenth parade, TriState Expo, explained how this color got its stripes.

-In the 19th century, foods such as red velvet cake, strawberry soda, and red punch was also reflection of spiritual power and transformation.
+In the 19th century, foods such as red velvet cake, strawberry soda, and red punch were also reflection of spiritual power and transformation.

 “We’re celebrating the fact that we’re afforded freedoms and rights and levels of equality just like everybody else,” McKay said.

-The official Juneteenth flag was red, white and blue displaying that all American slaves and their decendants were Americans.
-However, many in the black community have adopted the Pan-African flag, red black and green.
+The official Juneteenth flag was red, white, and blue displaying that all American slaves and their descendants were Americans.
+However, many in the black community have adopted the Pan-African flag, red black, and green.

 The colors represent the blood, soil and prosperity of africa and its people.